JoshCap20/areion/README.md

 - **Method Specification:** Handlers can specify allowed HTTP methods.
 - **Middleware Support:** Allows adding global and route-specific middleware.

+#### FastAPI-like Route Definition Example

+This default usage is similar to Flask and FastAPI, with decorators for defining routes and middleware.

 **Usage:**

 ```python